 What are the possible side effects of amlodipine and atorvastatin (Caduet)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 - severe drowsiness, feeling like you might pass out;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--upper stomach pain, loss of appetite, tiredness, dark urine, jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects may include:

-- mild muscle pain;
+- muscle or joint pain;